-Here’s some easy, but very powerful negotiation tips to keep in mind that will help you win more jobs and grow your business:
+And being an effective negotiator doesn’t have to be complicated.
+Here’s some simple, but very powerful negotiation tips to keep in mind that will help you find that win win more often than not:

 Do your research